-When it comes to corner to corner for me I really like using it to make blankets, just like the picture above, make with wool that I spun and dyed.
+When it comes to corner-to-corner for me I really like using it to make blankets, just like the picture above, made with wool that I spun and dyed.
 I make blankets of various sizes and find it a great way to use scraps and ends.
-I make a ball (like the one in the pictured in the introduction to the techniques post) where I tie all my ends from weaving in and scraps that are left over and not much use for anything else.
+I make a ball (like the one in the picture in the introduction to the techniques post) where I tie all my ends from weaving in and scraps that are left over and not much use for anything else.

 As promised here is the link to the instructions I used to learn this technique.